televandalist/RADocsTEMP/docs/developers/subsets.md

 If a junior developer wants to publish a Subset alongside a core set, they need to have their plan approved by code reviewers.

 ## Approval
-The following are types of Subsets that are approved by default:<br><br>
+The following are types of Subsets that are approved by default:
-- Bonus<br>
+- Bonus
-- Multi<br>
+- Multi
-- DLC/Expansions<br>
+- DLC/Expansions
-- Glitch Showcases<br>
+- Glitch Showcases
-- Regional Differences<br>
+- Regional Differences
-- Challenge Run: Low Level Game/No Leveling Runs<br>
+- Challenge Run: Low Level Game/No Leveling Runs
-- Challenge Run: Solo Class/Monotype Runs<br>
+- Challenge Run: Solo Class/Monotype Runs
-- Challenge Run: Checkpoint Challenges, such as Professor Oak Challenges<br>
+- Challenge Run: Checkpoint Challenges, such as Professor Oak Challenges
-- Challenge Run: Perma-Death Challenges, such as Nuzlocke Challenges<br>
+- Challenge Run: Perma-Death Challenges, such as Nuzlocke Challenges

 Subsets that deviate from the above list, such as Rare Drops, will need to be approved by DevCompliance, which in turn may require a revision vote.